 One final observation on sleep is in order.
 Monks detest going to sleep, because they have no control over the id — it runs wild and indulges all of the shameful passions that we are trying to do away with.
-The Chan Whip Anthology tells of a monk who kept himself awake by stabbing himself with an awl (a pointed tool for making holes in wood or leather).
-Another monk used a wooden ball as a pillow: when his head rolled off he would wake up and meditate.
-Zealous monks would put away their futons and not lie down for months on end, but as they confessed, this only exhausted them.
+The Chan Whip Anthology tells of a monk who kept himself awake by stabbing himself with an awl, a pointed tool for making holes in wood or leather.
+Another used a wooden ball as a pillow: when his head rolled off he would wake up and meditate.
+Zealous monks would put away their bedding and not lie down for months on end, but in the end this only exhausted them.

-We know that we can’t rid ourselves of negative feelings by pushing them away; rather, we have to bring them into our consciousness and release them.
-Someone trying to do away with lust might be better off allowing the feeling to come up and observing it dispassionately rather than trying not to fall asleep.
+We know that we can’t rid ourselves of negative feelings by pushing them away; rather, we have to bring them into our awareness and release them.
+Someone trying to do away with certain feelings might be better off allowing them to come up and observing them dispassionately, rather than trying not to fall asleep.
 Sleep is actually very useful, because it reveals deeply buried feelings we may not even be aware of.
-When we dream of something that carries a strong feeling we can use the Release Technique the moment we wake up — before we even open our eyes.
-It is when every trace of the ego is gone that one does not require sleep.
+When we dream of something that carries a strong feeling we can begin releasing it the moment we wake up.
+When every trace of the ego is gone, the need for sleep is gone.

 Broughton, Jeffrey L. (2015).
 The Chan Whip Anthology.
 New York: Oxford University Press.

 David-Neel, Alexandra (1931).
 Magic and Mystery in Tibet.
 London: Penguin Books. (https://www.theosophy.world/sites/default/files/ebooks/magic-and-mystery-in-tibet1931.pdf).